kylemotion/batch-export-ae-mogrts/README.md

 ## About

 km-batch-ae-mogrts will export mogrts from your selected comps in your project panel.
 Upon launching the script you will be prompted to choose a location for your exported mogrts.
 Once you've selected a folder destination, then the script will run and export your mogrts.
 Your mogrts will be named based on your comp names.
 Upon finishing exporting, you will see a dialog box showing you the location of your mogrts along with how many were exported.
+Once you click okay on that dialog box your system folder destination will reveal itself.

 ## Installation